At some point in my adult life, I wrestled with making my brilliant ideas reality.

 On another note.

-As a learning and development leader for more than 20 years, I’ve created and facilitated engaging learning solutions for organizations in a range of industries.
-Years of constructing solutions from concepts and ideas have cultivated a natural bent toward ideation within me.
-I show others how to conceptualize and actualize their ideas so that they achieve satisfaction and fulfillment in their lives.
+As a learning and development leader for more than 20 years, I’ve designed and facilitated engaging learning solutions for organizations in a range of industries.
+Years of constructing solutions from concepts and ideas of others have cultivated a natural bent toward ideation within me.
+I show others how to structure their ideas so that they can flow in putting the details in place.